-The Aomedia Video 1 codec, or AV1, is starting to edge its way into consumer’s hands.
-Earlier in the year, Netflix made the headlines when it said it had started streaming AV1 to some Android viewers.
-More recently, Google has said it will bring the AV1 codec to its Duo video chat app, and MediaTek has announced that it will enable AV1 YouTube video streams on its Dimensity 1000 5G SoC.
-So what is all the fuss about?
-What is the AV1 codec?
-Why is it important?
-Here is a quick look at AV1 and what it means for video streaming over the 5 years.
+The Aomedia Video 1 codec, or AV1, has been making its way into consumer’s hands.
+In early 2020, Netflix made the headlines when it said it had started streaming AV1 to some Android viewers.
+Later, Google brought the AV1 codec to its Duo video chat app, and MediaTek enabled AV1 YouTube video streams on its Dimensity 1000 5G SoC.

 AV1 is royalty-free and open source

-Inventing technology, designing components, and doing research are expensive.
-Engineers, materials, buildings all cost money.
+Inventing technology, designing components, and doing research is expensive.
+Engineers, materials, and buildings cost money.
 For a “traditional” company the return on investment comes from sales.
-If you design a new gadget and it sells in the millions then you get the money back that was initially spent.
+If you design a new gadget and it sells in the millions, then you get the money back that was initially spent.
 That is true of physical products, like smartphones, but it is also true for software development.

 Netflix made the headlines when it said it had started streaming AV1 to some Android viewers.